Seymour Railway Heritage Centre: New additions

-In August 2017, ex-Pacific National locomotive X37 was transferred over to Seymour and has become part of the SRHC collection.
-This event sees the second X class locomotive to enter preservation and X37 is the class leader of the subclass second series X class locomotive which had preserved.
-As of August 2019, X37 is still in Freight Australia livery and is not in an operational condition, as time and finances permit, X37 will be restored back into traffic within the near future.
+In August 2017, ex-Pacific National locomotive X37 was transferred over to Seymour and was originally apart of the SRHC collection.
+In 2025, it had been sold to Watco and in July 2026 was repainted into their corporate colours.
+In August 2026, it was transferred dead-attached from Seymour to SCTs depot in Laverton, where it was again transferred to Kwinana where final fit-outs are carried out before its return to service.

 In June 2020, VicTrack Heritage allocated locomotive A60 to the SRHC collection.
 This event sees the First Mainline Diesel Electric Locomotive for the Victorian Railways preserved and retained for future generations.
 A60 is the class leader of the A Class Locomotives and formerly the B Class Locomotive (prior to its rebuild).
 As of April 2021, A60 is still in its V/Line Red and Blue livery and is not in an operational condition, A60 will be restored back into traffic within the near future.
 A60 has been also been nominated and formally enlisted to be an asset of significant Victorian State Heritage for being the first mainline diesel electric locomotive to the Victorian Railways.

 In January 2024, Seymour announced that Pacific National had gifted the organization A78 after being stored for many years at Bendigo Workshops with an uncertain future.

+In July 2026, SRHC restored locomotive T375 back to operational condition after being stored for 30 years and is now in the SRHC collection.